-In August 2016, he moved to China to Head Remediation Management Office for HSBC China, prior to being appointed in August 2018 as Senior Executive Vice President and Deputy Chief Executive Officer of HSBC China and Executive Director of the Board, where he helped running all of HSBC's operations in China.
+Prior to his role as CEO HSBC Egypt, he was Senior Executive Vice President and Deputy Chief Executive Officer of HSBC China and Executive Director of the Board.

 Prior to joining HSBC, Mr. Wilcox worked for Royal Bank of Canada for 16 years in a wide range of business and functional roles.